Florida Pedestrian Accident Lawyer

 What if I was crossing outside a crosswalk?

 Comparative fault under section 768.81 applies.
-The 51 percent bar caps it: more than 50 percent at fault means no recovery.
+The more-than-50-percent bar caps it: more than 50 percent at fault means no recovery.

 Hit while walking?